ankyra/escape-inventory/README.md

 # Escape Registry

 This is the open source version of the Escape Registry.
-Please see http://escape.ankyra.io/docs/escape-registry/ for the full documentation.
+Please see the [Escape Docs](https://escape.ankyra.io/docs/) for the full documentation.

 ## License